vinceskahan/v5wiki/knx.md

 ### Write EIBnet/IP packets

-This weewx[1] extension allows the generation of EIBnet/IP packets containing weather information collected by weewx.
+This weewx extension allows the generation of EIBnet/IP packets containing weather information collected by weewx.
 This extension was written for the purpose of easy integration with EIB home automation.